jones-gareth/gape-rdkit/Readme.md

 Edit CMakeLists.txt to select Boost, GTest and Eigen paths (or you can invoke cmake with the appropriate defines).
 If you download GTest (googletest) make sure you build it after downloading (`cmake .; make` in the toplevel directory).
 Then:

+Linking to RDKit cmake may select `${RDBASE}cmake-build-release/lib` as the library directory, even when `${RDBASE}/lib` is specified in CMakeLists.txt.
+Workaround is to remove cmake build directories from RDKit source.

 ```sh
 mkdir build
 cd build
 cmake ..
 ```

+## TODO

+* Island model
+* Corner flipping
+* User defined features
+*